What is your minimum GPA or required SAT or ACT score?

 Do you grant credit for AP and IB scores?
 For college-level classes taken in high school?

-Yes.
+Yes!
 We accept scores of 5 on most Advanced Placement (AP) exams and of 7 on certain International Baccalaureate (IB) Higher-Level examinations for credit; other scores may be accepted in particular subjects.
 UChicago also offers placement and accreditation tests to entering students in select subjects.
-Learn more.
+Learn more about accelerated course credit here.

-College-level courses above and beyond a student's high scool graduation requirements that also meet requirements set by the Dean of Students may yield credit.
-Learn more.
+College-level courses above and beyond a student's high school graduation requirements that also meet requirements set by the Dean of Students may yield credit.
+Learn more about transfer course credit here.

 Do you look at the essay section of the SAT or ACT?

-UChicago does not require the optional essay portion of the SAT or ACT, and, if submitted, the essay score will not be an essential part of the application review.
+If you choose to submit your SAT or ACT scores, UChicago does not require the optional essay portion of the SAT or ACT.
+If submitted, the essay score will not be an essential part of the application review.

 I've taken the SAT or ACT more than once.
 Should I send all my test scores?

-We recommend you send us all of your test scores.
-Only your best testing results—your highest sub-scores and the best result of the two testing options, if you've taken both the SAT and ACT— will be considered in the review of your application.
+We superscore test scores, meaning that only your best testing results—your highest sub-scores and the best result of the two testing options, if you've taken both the SAT and ACT— will be considered in the review of your application.
 Lower test scores submitted will not be used in the review of your application.
+If you have chosen to submit SAT or ACT test scores, we recommend you send us all of your test scores.

 Do you superscore test scores?